miloszmisiek/ci_p1_ecocity/README.md

 Two styles of fonts are used for the project: 'Teko' for headings and 'Montserrat' for body text elements.
 All fonts are backed-up with sans-serif.

 ### Colour
-The dominant colour is a shade of blue with white background.
-Most images were chosen to contrast with the chosen scheme.
-Blue is the colour of earth's oceans, and the website was created to get users attention on earth's climate change problem.
+The pirmary colour of the website is a shade of blue with white background.
+Most images were selected to contrast with the chosen scheme.
+Blue is the dominant colour of planet Earth, and the website was created to get users attention on earth's climate change problem.

 # Features
 The main principle of ECOCITY site is to be intuitive and of simple construction.
-All elements are used as of most websites find on the internet.
+All elements used are based on what most websites can be found on the internet.

 ## Home Page
 - Navigation